Shockwave Therapy

 Why do I need Extracorporeal Shock Wave Therapy?

-- Achilles Tendinopathy
+- Achilles tendinopathy

 How is it applied?

-Shockwave Therapy is applied through a probe, lasting for about 5 minutes.
-Most people experience mild discomfort during treatment but it is generally well tolerated.
-Any initial discomfort usually settles quickly during treatment as the area becomes desensitised.
-Your podiatrist will adjust the settings according your comfort level.
+Most people experience mild to moderate discomfort during treatment, but it is generally well tolerated.
+Any initial discomfort usually settles quickly as the area becomes temporarily desensitised.
+Your podiatrist will adjust the treatment settings to suit your comfort level.

 Frequently Asked Questions about Shockwave Therapy